frabjous/open-guide-typesetting-framework/doc/configuration.md

 For more information on `oge-settings.json` files and their syntax, see the [settings documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md) for the Open Guide Editor.

 Each key in the assignment type `"output"` option should be the file extension for an output file which can be created from the input markdown document.
-The `"editorcommand"` attribute of the object the extension is mapped to in the json will be used as the value of the `command` attribute in the editor's preview "routine" as set in the `oge-settings.file`.
+The `"editorcommand"` attribute of the object for the extension will be used as the value of the `command` attribute in the editor's preview "routine" as set in the `oge-settings.file`.
 This is in effect the command used to create the output file from the main source document.

 The syntax of the command is the same as that described in the Open Guide Editor documentation, and allows the same placeholders, such as `%rootdocument%` (for the main file being edited) and `%outputfile%` for the file being created.